-B. As part of upgrading the software to release 23.30D or later
+B. Updating the Boot Code as part of upgrading the software to release 23.30D or later

 - 1. Perform normal pre-upgrade steps, i.e.

 - Perform a data dump.

 - Disable all DCH using Overlay 60.

 - Disable AML Links using Overlay 48.

-- 2. Insert the release 23.3x PCMCIA card into the socket on the faceplate of the SSC card.
+2. Insert the release 23.30D or later PCMCIA card into the socket on the faceplate of the SSC card.

-- 3. Invoke the software installation menu during a SYSLOAD, by setting the power supply breaker to 'OFF' and then to 'ON'.
-Then enter 'CONTROL-I' at the prompt. - 4.
-Select 'Utilities' from the main menu. - 5.
-Select item 7 Flash Boot ROM Utilities from the Utilities menu. - 6.
-Select an option from the Flash Boot ROM Utilities menu - 7.
-Review the Flash Boot ROM Summary (selection 1).
+3. Invoke the software installation menu during a SYSLOAD, by setting the power supply breaker to 'OFF' and then to 'ON'.
+Then enter 'CONTROL-I' at the prompt.

+- 4. Select 'Utilities' from the main menu. - 5.
+Select item 7 Flash Boot ROM Utilities from the Utilities menu.

+6. Select option 1. from the Flash Boot ROM Utilities menu to list the Boot ROM summary.

+7. Review the Flash Boot ROM Summary.
 This will identify whether the version of Boot Code currently active on the SSC is REL 09, or earlier.